 The Fountain-Tallman Museum at 524 Main Street is located in the original soda works building dating back to 1852.
 The museum displays artifacts and exhibits about Placerville’s history.

 The Placerville News Building, built in 1856, is still home to the Placerville News Company.
-The 1857 City Hall, as well as the 1863 Courthouse continue to stand, serving their original purpose.
+The 1857 City Hall and the 1863 Courthouse continue to stand, serving their original purpose.

-The history of the Bell Tower began back in 1856 when three fires that year in April, July and August, claimed most of Placerville’s business section.
+The history of the Bell Tower began in 1856 when three fires that year, in April, July, and August, claimed most of Placerville’s business section.
 The need for an alarm system to call the volunteer fire department was obvious, and a bell was ordered from England.
 Cast in 1860, the bell arrived in Placerville in 1865.
-The city gave it’s approval to place the bell in a tower in the plaza.
-All this was done at a cost of $380.00.
+The city approved placing the bell in a tower in the plaza.
+All this was done for $380.00.
 Today, the Bell Tower serves as a gathering place for parades, celebrations, and other Historic Main Street events.

-A “must see” while visiting Placerville is Hangtown’s Gold Bug Park & Mine, a 62 acre park that was once dotted with over 250 mines.
-Today, the park has been developed as an historical site, as well as a picnic and hiking area.
-The Gold Bug Mine still stands, including it stamp mill and can be toured.
+A “must-see” while visiting Placerville is Hangtown’s Gold Bug Park & Mine, a 62-acre park that was once dotted with over 250 mines.
+Today, the park has been developed as a historical site and a picnic and hiking area.
+The Gold Bug Mine still stands, including its stamp mill, and can be toured.

-These are but a few sites to see in this historic charming city, which provides a Historic Walking Tour with many of these sites as well as several others.
+These are but a few sites to see in this charming historic city, which provides a Historical Walking Tour with many of these sites and several others.